stefano-rgc/tessutils/README.md

 See the Jupiter Notebook.

 # Found an issue in the code?
-Create an issue and include a minimal reproducible example of it.
+Create an [issue on GitHub](https://github.com/stefano-rgc/tessutils/issues) and include a minimal reproducible example of it.

 # Reference paper
 https://doi.org/10.1051/0004-6361/202141926